Understanding the Role of Fault in Workers’ Compensation Claims

 Because of common misconceptions and a frequent lack of workplace instruction, many employees are unsure about whether they are entitled to pursue a workers’ compensation claim when they suffer an injury in the workplace.
 The issue often arises due to confusion of workers’ compensation with the fault-based nature of the tort system, which is the portion of the legal system dedicated to resolving grievances between two parties through the filing of a lawsuit and subsequent trial or adjudication.

 A worker is permitted to file a workers’ compensation case for any accident, incident, illness, or injury that occurs in the workplace or in direct conjunction with the performance of work-related duties.
 If an employee misses even one shift as a result of a work-related illness or injury, it becomes mandatory for the company to report the situation to its workers’ compensation insurer.
 Although a claim for workers’ compensation can be approved or denied, this has nothing to do with the determination of fault.

-If you have any questions about the workers’ compensation claims filing or appeals process, contact the Raleigh workers’ compensation attorneys of the Law Office of Sam Scudder at (252) 222-0227.
+If you have any questions about the workers’ compensation claims filing or appeals process, contact the Morehead City workers’ compensation attorneys of the Law Office of Sam Scudder at (252) 222-0227.